SciPhi-AI/library-of-phi/README.md

 # **Library of Phi**

-The Library of Phi is on a mission is to democratize access to high-quality textbooks.
+The Library of Phi is on a mission to democratize access to high-quality textbooks.

-We leverage AI-driven methodologies, processing openly accessible syllabi from MIT OCW, and soon others, and then employ retrieval-augment-generation (RAG) over Wikipedia to ground the textbooks in fact.
-All textbooks in this repository have been generated using GPT-3.5 and GPT-4.
-Approximately 50% were created using RAG, while the others are fully synthetic.
+We use AI-driven methods, processing openly accessible syllabi from MIT OCW and, soon, other sources.
+We then apply retrieval-augmented-generation (RAG) over Wikipedia to ensure the textbooks are factually grounded.
+All textbooks in this repository are generated using GPT-3.5 and GPT-4.

 ## Powered By
 - [SciPhi](https://github.com/emrgnt-cmplxty/SciPhi)